google-research/meta-dataset/README.md

 baselines for quantifying the benefit of meta-learning in Meta-Dataset.
 Our extensive experimentation has uncovered important research challenges and we hope to inspire work in these directions.

+## CrossTransformers: spatially-aware few-shot transfer

+_Carl Doersch, Ankush Gupta, Andrew Zisserman_

+This is a Transformer-based neural network architecture which can find coarse spatial correspondence between the query and the support images, and then infer class membership by computing distances between spatially-corresponding features.
+The paper also introduces SimCLR episodes, which are episodes that require SimCLR-style instance recognition, and therefore encourage features which capture more than just the training-set categories.
+This algorithm is SOTA on Meta-Dataset (train-on-ILSVRC) as of NeurIPS 2020.

 # User instructions